 You’re managed IT services provider should be able to back up your data and provide you with a disaster recovery plan so that if anything goes wrong with your systems, the right steps can be taken immediately to minimize downtime.

 Network and hardware monitoring

-Your managed service provider will monitor system logs, such as firewall, anti-malware, web proxy, vulnerability scanners, and patch management systems.
+Your managed service provider will monitor system logs, such as firewalls, anti-malware, web proxies, vulnerability scanners, and patch management systems.
 They also monitor workstations, laptops, servers (physical and virtual), printers, routers, and switches.